 Some students initially may show little interest, but keep trying.
 It's important to make decisions with them, not for them.
-Many of our students will move to a new foster home or get a new case planner during the application process, so it's imperative that we get to know the students and don't just rely on the adults around them.
+Many of our students will move to a new foster home or placement or are connected with different staff roles during the application process, so it's imperative that we get to know the students and don't just rely on the adults around them.
 You can use the questionnaire at the back of this guide to help get the conversation started.